AnatoliGafi/AZPOINTnewDemo/README.md

 For example,  line 19 of **Court Controller** creates instance of Case class (inside of GetNewCase endpoint) and SaveNewCase endpoint returns saved record on line 34.
 UI uses async-await to call SaveNewCase immediately after GetNewCase responded.

-**Dropdown Controller** is created to provide exact options for dropdowns "Eye color", "Gender", "Race" that matches criminal database
+**Dropdown Controller** is created to provide exact options for dropdowns "Eye color", "Gender", "Race" that matches criminal database.

+Account Controller manages logins, password change and external logins using social media accounts.